Man sentenced in elevator stabbing that killed 6-year-old boy

 Avitto was stabbed 11 times in an elevator at the Boulevard House in East New York, while Capers was stabbed 16 times and survived.

-"He told me shut up," Capers, now 11, testified in March.
-"He started repeatedly stabbing us."
+"Sometimes I try not to remember this bad man and what he did to me and PJ," Capers, now 11, said at the sentencing.
+"But every day I must look at my body and see those 16 stab wounds that are there for the rest of my life."

-Family members of both victims were mainstays in the courtroom throughout the proceedings, and they said after the verdict that while they're happy justice was served, they do not have forgiveness in their hearts.
+Family members of both victims were mainstays in the courtroom throughout the proceedings, and they said after the verdict that while they were happy justice was served, they do not have forgiveness in their hearts.

-"God is good," PJ's mom Arika McClinton said.
-"We got a guilty verdict.
-PJ can now rest in peace, and Mikayla can now live her life to the fullest as best she can.
-Let the Lord have all the praise.
-Give God all the glory."
+RELATED: Community center named for boy fatally stabbed in elevator in East New York

+PJ's mother Aricka McClinton told the court she hasn't slept in four years because her child is missing.

+"My heart goes out to Mikayla that in life she will be productive in life in the future as she goes on," McClinton said.
+"A little child at 7 years old, she fought and fought her way out of that elevator and she made it out and God saved her life.
+But he called Prince home because it was time for Prince to probably leave us.
+Prince's work here was done."

-Hubert was sentenced to 25 years to life for the murder conviction and a consecutive sentence of 25 years for the attempted murder conviction.
+St. Hubert attempted to address the judge in a rambling speech that his attorney tried to stop.
+He was sentenced to 25 years to life for the murder conviction and a consecutive sentence of 25 years for the attempted murder conviction.

 ----------